Poojan38380/StockSentinel/SUPPORT.md

 # 💁 Support & Community

-Need help with Signalist?
+Need help with Stock Sentinel?
 Here's how to get support and connect with the community.

 ## 📚 Documentation